ichofemichael/CNN-99-Accuracy-Test/README.md

 # Requirements
 To run the script, you need the following dependencies:

-Python 3.x
+Python 3.x,
-TensorFlow 2.x
+TensorFlow 2.x,
-NumPy
+NumPy,
-Matplotlib
+Matplotlib or
 Scikit-learn